-Fig. 8 shows the PDFs of the source data, target data, and transformed source data, with the associated read thresholds, with $N{\text{PE}}^{\text{test}} = 10^4$ and $T^{\text{test}} = 10^4$ for the MLC flash memory.
+Fig. 8 shows the PDFs of the source data, target data, and transformed source data, with the associated read thresholds, with $N{\rm PE}^{\rm test}=10^4$ and $T^{\rm test}=10^4$ for the MLC flash memory.
 The read thresholds of the target data and transformed source data are derived according to (19).
 Observe that although the PDF of the transformed source data is more similar to that of the source data than the target data, the read thresholds learned from the transformed source data and the target data are quite close.
-This indicates that the RNN trained by the transformed source data are far from that based on the target data, and hence will lead to a severe performance degradation.
+This indicates that the RNN trained by the transformed source data can achieve a good detection performance.
+On the other hand, the read thresholds based on the source data are far from that based on the target data, and hence will lead to a severe performance degradation.

-E. UDA-based Threshold Detection with Original Read Thresholds
+E. UDA-Based Threshold Detection With Original Read Thresholds